Aster89/WinZoZ/README.md

 Motivation
 ----------

-Long story short, resizing windows has always been a pain for me and, with a large screen and many open windows, even pressing <kbd>Ctrl-W</kbd> several times has become a pain.
+Long story short, resizing and navigating windows has always been a pain for me and, with a large screen and many open windows, even pressing <kbd>Ctrl-W</kbd>
+several times has become a pain.

 Since [I did not find an existing plugin addressing this need][3], I started reading [Learn Vimscript the Hard Way][4], which made me thing I could write a plugin myself, so I did it and had it [reviewed on CodeReview][5], and here it is.

 Why WinZoZ?
 [Oh, well…][6]